Travel and Migration

-Many countries, including Australia, impose travel or migration restrictions on people living with HIV.
+Many countries, including Australia, impose travel or migration restrictions on people with HIV.
 These include:

 - Criminal sanctions related to non-disclosure of HIV prior to sex.

-The Global Database on HIV-specific travel and residence restrictions provides information on a country-by-country basis.
+The Global Database on HIV-specific travel and residence restrictions provides information on a country-by-country basis of how governments impose these travel and migration restrictions.
 It is important to note that laws in some countries carry heavy penalties for engaging in male-to-male sex or sex work.

-All people applying for permanent residence in Australia must have an HIV test (among other tests) in order to meet the ‘Health Requirement’ for being granted a visa.
+All people applying for permanent residence in Australia must have an HIV test (among other tests) in order to meet the ‘Health Requirement’ to be granted a visa.

-While some exceptions apply, generally people living with HIV do not meet the health requirement; however they can request a ‘waiver’ of this requirement and if successful, will be granted a permanent visa.
+While some exceptions apply, generally people with HIV do not meet the health requirement; however they can request a ‘waiver’ of this requirement and, if successful, will be granted a permanent visa.

-Immigration legislation, regulations and procedures change from time to time so if you wish to migrate to Australia you should check for the latest information about visas with the Australian Department of Immigration and Border Protection.
+Immigration legislation, regulations and procedures change from time to time.
+If you wish to migrate to Australia you should check for the latest information about visas with the Australian Department of Home Affairs.